OmniacsDAO/numerdash/README.md

 - read_submission_info
 - read_user_info

-Once generated, insert the Public ID and Secret Key into the app, and press Go.
+Once generated, insert your Public ID and Secret Key into the app, and press Go.
 Alternatively, if you press Go with the fields left blank, the app will use a default API key.